coin-or/DisCO/README.md

 ### 2.1 Basic Installation ###

-s if they are not installed in your system.
+DisCO depends on many other projects.
+You should compile the dependant projects if they are not installed in your system.
 The easiest way of installing DisCO is using BuildTools fetch and build script.
 For this you can use the following commands in Linuxenvironment.
 After cloning DisCO, use

 ```shell
 git clone --branch=stable/0.8 https://github.com/coin-or-tools/BuildTools
 bash BuildTools/get.dependencies.sh fetch > /dev/null